What is synthetic data?

 A synthetic version of this table might look like this:

-Now, in a more realistic example, there would be lots more rows and the output data would be carefully generated to preserve the distributions and correlations between columns.
-However, we can already start to highlight some of the aspects of the synthetic data:
+In a more realistic example, there would be lots more rows and the output data would be carefully generated to preserve the distributions and correlations between columns.
+However, we can already start to highlight some of the aspects of the synthetic data.
+The data:

-- it has the same structure / schema / value and entity types as the real data -- which allows it to be used as a "drop in" replacement for it
+- has the same structure / schema / value and entity types as the real data, which allows it to be used as a "drop-in" replacement for it

-- it looks and feels the same -- to a data scientist "eyeballing" the data
+- looks and feels the same — to a data scientist "eyeballing" the data

-- it's similar to the source data but doesn't contain any real values or records
+- is similar to the source data but does not contain any real values or records

-- it's not obvious how you could reverse engineer the source data from the synthetic data
+- is not obvious how you could reverse engineer the source data from the synthetic data

 How is synthetic data generated?¶

 Hazy uses generative models, which we call generators, to learn the properties of the source data and then generate representative synthetic data.

 Imagine an SQL table with column types.
 If it was the table above, we might have a fixed precision numeric column for salary, a string or enum column for gender and an integer column for age.
 As a starting point, you could implement generator functions that emitted valid random values for those types and then use these to generate valid rows of artificial data.